oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

 #### `additional_output`

-This field can be used to create additional output for use in the target environment.
+You can use this field to create additional output for use in the target environment.
 The value is a comma-separated list of template files in the `$WLSDEPLOY_HOME/lib/target/<target-name>` directory.
 These templates are populated with information derived from the model, and written to a file with the same name in the specified output directory.

-Template files can be customized for specific environments.
-The recommended method is to copy the original template to a custom configuration directory as described above, such as `$WDT_CUSTOM_CONFIG/target/<target-name>/model.yaml`.
-The copied file can then be edited as needed, while maintaining the original for reference.